 an internal data.table can have?
 This is generally not a concern unless

-the number of observations approaches sqrt(.Machine$integer.max)
+the number of observations approaches sqrt(.Machine$integer.max)--usually

 about 2^31 for most systems.
 Lower values result in a greater number of chunks